-I’m running away... well cycling to be exact.
+I’m running away... well, cycling, to be exact.
 Is it still called running away if you are using a different form of transportation?
 It’s been a question that has drifted through my mind since I left home this morning.

 I left the city behind me hours ago.
-I stayed off the highways and major roads, and I’m travelling the old road along the river.
+I stayed off the highways and major roads, and I’m travelling along the old road along the river.
 The busy city streets soon turned to suburbs, then into rolling farmland, and - as I climb into the foothills - I now find myself surrounded by trees.
 This is logging territory.

-It’s going to be dark soon, I debate cycling through the night to see if I can get to Hillcrest before resting.
+It’s going to be dark soon.
+I debate cycling through the night to see if I can get to Hillcrest before resting.
 I’ve only stopped occasionally for snacks and lunch, but otherwise I’ve been cycling all day.
 The clouds that I’m riding towards might make me seek shelter sooner than I would like.
 I can see the light pollution from Hillcrest bouncing off the cloud cover in the distance.
 With the way the road twists and turns along the river, I’m not sure I can make it there before I hit rain.

-Suddenly the sky darkens fast, and I hear a rumble from the clouds.
+Suddenly, the sky darkens fast, and I hear a rumble from the clouds.
 Nature has decided for me I will not get much further as the skies suddenly open up and the road gets dangerously slippery.
-I can feel bike hydroplaning in the heavy rain, and I’m already soaked.
+I can feel my bike hydroplaning in the heavy rain, and I’m already soaked.
 I spot a cliff side to my right and pull off the road.
 I walk my bike as best as I can through the dense underbrush till I reach the clearing by the cliff.
 Fortune smiles on me as I find a hollow in the cliff face.
 With the direction the wind is blowing, the hollow is dry and shows promise of shelter.
 I lay my bike against a bare rock and cuddle myself into the natural alcove in the rock.
 Unless the wind changes, this will provide me shelter for the night.
 Now all I need is firewood.
-I can’t stay in these wet clothes, I need to dry off or I’ll catch a cold or worse.
-The night at this time of year gets chilly, I’m at risk of hypothermia if I can’t warm up soon.
+I can’t stay in these wet clothes.
+I need to dry off or I’ll catch a cold or worse.
+The night at this time of year gets chilly.
+I’m at risk of hypothermia if I can’t warm up soon.

 As I move to the motion, I see the neon reflection of fabric.
 I relax when I realize what is stalking in the woods is most likely human.
-As the shape moves closer, they are all dressed in black, except for a neon glow from the inner lining of their hoodie, hair highlights and shoelaces.
+As the shape moves closer, they are dressed all in black, except for a neon glow from the inner lining of their hoodie, hair highlights and shoelaces.

 “Do you intend on poking me with that stick?”
 A soft female voice says to me.